People

 Education:

 B.S.
-Wildlife and Fisheries Sciences; Eastern New Mexico University (in progress)
+Wildlife Ecology and Conservation; University of Florida (in progress)

 Undergraduate Researcher